Lenny Mancini

-Lenny "Boom Boom" Mancini (12 July 1919 - 29 November 2003) was an American professional boxer.
-He was the father of Ray Mancini, a former world champion boxer.
+Leonard Nicholas Mancino (July 12, 1919 – November 29, 2003), known as Lenny "Boom Boom" Mancini, was an American professional boxer.
+He was the father of the former WBA lightweight champion Ray Mancini.

+Personal life

+Lenny Mancini was born July 12, 1919, in Youngstown, Ohio.
+Lenny is the father of former WBA lightweight champion Ray Mancini.

+Shortly after the United States entered World War II and Mancini was drafted.
+He started out in the Medical Corps, but was eventually reassigned as an infantryman.
+Mancini was wounded in Metz in 1944 and awarded the Purple Heart.

+Professional career

-A native of Youngstown, Ohio, Mancini began his professional career in 1937, trained by Hall of Fame trainer Ray Arcel.
+Mancini debuted in professional boxing in 1937, trained by Hall of Fame trainer Ray Arcel.
 In May 1941, he fought reigning NBA lightweight champion Sammy Angott in a non-title fight, losing by a close split decision.
 A subsequent win over Dave Castilloux established Mancini as the No. 1 contender for Angott's lightweight title.

-However, shortly afterwards the United States entered World War II and Mancini was drafted, denying him the chance to fight for the championship.
-He started out in the Medical Corps, but was eventually reassigned as an infantryman.
-Mancini was wounded in Metz in 1944 and awarded the Purple Heart.

 After recovering from his injuries he resumed his boxing career, now in the welterweight and middleweight divisions.
-However, he was unable to establish himself and retired after consecutive points losses to Harry Hurst and Rocky Castellani, with a final record of 45-12-3.
+However, he was unable to establish himself and retired after consecutive points losses to Harry Hurst and Rocky Castellani, with a final record of 45–12–3.